cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

 Everything is coming together nicely now.
 One simple reshape, and everything is what you always imagined CUDA coding to be.
 If only it could always be this easy.
-All we need now is the final normalization at the end where we compute our final expsum denominator and perform one last output scale.
+All we need now is the final normalization at the end, where we compute our final expsum denominator and perform one last output scale.

 ```cpp
 template <typename Tensor0>